Your Tax Year End checklist for 2025/26

 What’s the most tax-efficient method for extracting profits from your business?

-When paying yourself as a business owner, a straightforward solution to maximise tax efficiency is to make pension contributions.
+When paying yourself as a business owner, a straightforward solution to improve tax efficiency is to make pension contributions.
 As previously explained, these contributions are not subject to corporation tax or National Insurance when made by the business.
 Moreover, upon benefiting from these contributions, 25% is typically tax-free, with subsequent amounts taxed at marginal rates and no National Insurance to pay.

 However, while pension contributions may be the most tax-efficient option, they might not always be the most practical.
 Individuals under 55 require accessible income for day-to-day living expenses.
 Even for those over 55, immediately vesting pension contributions could technically cover living expenses.
 However, in reality, this may not be feasible due to potential complications with recycling rules.